odeviceblack/sscanf/README.md

 SSCANF_Option(SSCANF_ARGB, 0); // Set 3- and 6-digit colour outputs to `RRGGBBAA` (default).
 ```

-### MATCH_NAME_FIRST:

-Will return the first match to a name input, instead of the best.
-So if there are players `Bob255` and `Bob7`, and the input is `Bob`, then the result will depend on ID order.
-This matches the old behaviour.

 ### MATCH_NAME_SIMILARITY:

 Use the same text similarity metrics as in kustom matchers to find the best name match to a given input.
 The value given is the cutoff threshold for matches.
 A value of `-1` disables this setting: